Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 For the resolver and automated IntelliPrompt features to work properly, the appropriate assembly references must be added to the project assembly.
 At a minimum, a reference to *mscorlib.dll* should always be added since that is where native types like `Int32`, `String`, etc. are defined.
 The resolver only knows about the assemblies that are referenced by the project, so if a reference is made to a type `Foo` but there is no source file or referenced assembly that defines `Foo`, the resolution of that reference will fail.

-Always think about project assemblies in terms of being equivalient to Visual Studio projects.
+Always think about project assemblies in terms of being equivalent to Visual Studio projects.
 If an assembly reference would be needed to support a type or member in code, then a reference to the assembly should be made in the project assembly.

 There are numerous methods and overloads for adding a reference to a project assembly.
 These methods are located on the [IProjectAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IProjectAssembly).[AssemblyReferences](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IProjectAssembly.AssemblyReferences) collection, which also allows enumeration and removal of references.